Joker (2019 film): Make-up and costumes

 After turning Arthur into Joker, his design was also changed.
 His hair was dyed "broccoli" green and he wore a suit similar to the one in the original Batman series.
 However, the Joker suit in this film had different colors compared to previous films (purple suit with a green or yellow shirt).
 Mark Bridges noted that it was result of Phillips' intention to not want to be "connected to anything else".
 Initially, the color of the suit in the script was set to terracotta, but Bridges changed this to red to give "more expressive" emotion.
-Additionally, his suit colors (green, yellow, purple and red) were compared with those of his antagonists, including Thomas Wayne, giving them to gray and blue like Batman.
+Additionally, his suit colors (green, yellow, purple and red) were contrasted with those of his antagonists, including Thomas Wayne, giving them to gray and blue like Batman.
 Clown makeup was drawn with a classic, antique feel, with darker colors and tones and menacing eyebrows.
 Due to copyright laws stating that no two clowns can look alike, Ledermann faced a challenge.

 Music

 In August 2018, Hildur Guðnadóttir was hired to compose the film's score.
 Hildur began writing music after reading the script and meeting with Phillips, who "had a lot of strong ideas" about how he thought the score should sound.
 She worked on the Joker score alongside the score for the drama miniseries Chernobyl; Hildur told The Hindu's Divya-Kala Bhavani switching between the two was challenging because the scores were so different.

 Additionally, the film features the songs "That's Life", "Send In the Clowns", "White Room" and "Rock and Roll Part 2".
-The use of "Rock and Roll Part 2" generated controversy when it was reported that its singer, convicted child sex offender Gary Glitter, would receive royalties, but it was later confirmed he would not.
+The use of "Rock and Roll Part 2" generated controversy when it was initially reported that its singer, convicted child sex offender Gary Glitter, would receive royalties, but it was later confirmed he would not, as he had long since sold the rights; the US rights to the song are now owned by Universal Music Publishing Group.
 The score was released on October 2, 2019, by WaterTower Music.
 Hildur's music won numerous awards including an Academy Award, a Satellite Award, a Saturn Award, the Hollywood Music in Media Awards (HMMA) and the Golden Globe Award for Best Original Score, with the latter making her the first woman to win as a solo composer in that category.